skrakau/PureCLIP/docs/PhD-week_tutorial/preprocessing.rst

     samtools index Aligned.f.duplRm.pooled.R2.bam

-Quality control
+Next steps - Quality control
 ---------------

 It's always a good idea to assess the quality of the data prior to the actual analysis.
-For this we use `fastqc <https://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_:
+For this you could use for example `fastqc <https://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_:

 .. code:: bash